 The Concept of Geolocation Marketing

 If the phone’s GPS is turned off (or if the signal is lost), location data is transferred from cell towers instead.
-This is a less accurate, but a very reliable solution.
+That is a less accurate, but a very reliable solution.
 If you opened your map on the subway or while driving, you probably got location data from your cell tower.

 So, the device uses a satellite or cellular tower to determine the location on the map.
 Once the device has this information, it is delivered to the application, which uses it for marketing purposes.